 Research in Action

-- Read more for our monthly roundup of interesting articles in the world of child injury prevention.
+- Read more for our monthly roundup of newsworthy articles in the arena of child injury prevention.

 - In today's post, we highlight recent CIRP publications since December 2018.

 ICYMI March 2019: Unrestrained Child Passengers, Smart Stop Signs, Treatment of Opioid Use Disorder, and MoreRead more for our monthly roundup of newsworthy child injury prevention articles.

 - Learn about upcoming CIRP presentations at this year's Lifesavers Conference, including using technology to combat distracted driving, why teens drive distracted, and child passenger safety and autonomous vehicles.

 A recent study I conducted with colleagues from the Rollins School of Public Health at Emory University, Julia M. Baker, MPH and Carolyn Drews-Botsch, PhD, MPH, demonstrates the power of data in Children’s Hospital of Philadelphia’s electronic health records (EHR) system in helping us continue to examine the rates of driver licensure and risk of crashing among adolescents and young adults with various medical conditions.